This section is always under construction (like the Light Rail in Central Sydney) but….we are happy to take some questions and may put them here.

 Why is the shop closed on a Monday?
 In the ‘old’ days, most orchestral musicians around the world had Mondays rostered off and it made sense for the luthiers to have the day off too.
 Nowdays, the contracts include playing 7 days a week ( some of the musicians never get to have a rest!) but many violin based shops still have the Monday ‘rostered’ off.

 I have a Stradivarius violin; what’s it worth?
 Well one sold for US$15,900,000.00 in 2011 but it had a ‘lot’ of history.
 The one you found in the attic or received from your aunt’s estate is probably one of the millions of fakes out there; possibly only worth $20.00 if you are lucky.
 Again, the cost of repair may be more than the instrument is worth.
-Your chances of finding a ‘real’ one are much longer than the odds on the Lotto or the Pools.
-Indeed, you have a better chance of winning the Jackpot Lottery here in Sydney than finding a long ‘lost Strad’.
-There are very few violins out there waiting to be ‘discovered”.
+Your chances of finding a ‘real’ one are much longer than the odds on the Lottery or the horse racetrack.
+Indeed, you have a much better chance of winning the Jackpot Lottery here in Sydney than finding a long ‘lost Strad’.
+There are very few violins out there waiting to be ‘re-discovered”.

 How long does it take to make a violin?
 If a maker sits at the bench for the usual 8 hours a day for 5 days a week, generally a professional maker could finish an instrument in a month (although you makers out there can contradict me if you would like!).
 That does not include varnishing time which may take up to 3 months.
-A well known prolific maker in Australia is reputed to have finished a violin in 12 days – that takes a lot of grit.
+A well known prolific maker here in Sydney is reputed to have finished a violin in 12 days when he was a bit younger than nowadays – that takes a lot of gumption and sweat.

 Have we got any good violin or bow makers in Australia?
 The list can be long – Alan Coggins has written a book on the subject that includes many living makers (it can be purchased from us for $95.00).
 Violin makers active include: Harry Vatiliotis; Jim Robinson; Ian Clarke; John Johnston; John Simmers; Hugh Withycombe; Rainier Beilharz; Adele Beardsmore & more!
 Bow makers just in the Sydney region include our Jim Ellender along with Jeffery Ellis.